huan/docker-simple-mail-forwarder/README.md

 Voice from Users
 ------------------------------------
-> @Brian Christner : After testing a ton of different mail projects I finally discovered Simple Mail Forwarder (SMF) by Zixia.
+> @Brian Christner : After testing a ton of different mail projects I finally discovered Simple Mail Forwarder (SMF) by Huan.
 This image is based on Alpine which is already a positive.
 It is super tiny and as the name suggests, easy to use. [link](https://www.brianchristner.io/setting-up-a-mail-forwarder-in-docker/)

 > @kachkaev : really happy to discover it! [link](https://github.com/huan/docker-simple-mail-forwarder/issues/5#issue-165988701)